What is spermicide?

 The chemical nonoxynol-9 that is used in spermicides, to make them effective, can cause irritation to the sensitive genital area.
 This irritation can be increased if you're using spermicides several times a day.
 This irritation to the vaginal tissue can increase your risk of contracting STIs including HIV, as it gives them easier access to your body by entering through the irritated tissue.

 Side effects are rare, however if they occur it is best that you visit your GP or a nurse at your local sexual health clinic.
 They will be able to offer advice and treatment.

 - Vaginal irritation, redness and dryness

 You can purchase spermicides in your local pharmacy or online, as you don’t need a prescription to buy this form of birth control.
 Spermicides may also be available at your nearest supermarket.

 Will spermicide protect me from STIs?

-No, it will not protect you from catching a STI.
+No, it won't protect you from catching an STI.
 Using condoms and other barrier methods during sexual intercourse and activity will help to protect you against STIs.

 Can I use a condom while using a spermicide?

 Yes, spermicide won't damage condoms.
 When used together they can help to protect you from unwanted pregnancies and STIs.